 Check out one of our latest workshops.
 Mateo H, developer, shares one of the latest components our team has been working on:

 If you want to discover more about Salesforce Lightning, we recommend you check out this module on Trailhead.
-And if you want to go deep into the main differences check out the Salesforce help page: Compare Lightning Experience and Salesforce Classic.
+That is to say if you want to go deep into the main differences check out the Salesforce help page: Compare Lightning Experience and Salesforce Classic.